gearglow/ReptiliaWithATwist/The List.md

 James ushered Elysia outside.
 "We don't need to be there for this part," he said.
 "What say we go flying 'til they're done?"

 +++++

-Eventually Elysia and Snape returned from Elysia's mindscape, only a minute or two after they'd entered.
+Eventually Elysia and a much-chastened Snape returned from Elysia's mindscape, only a minute or two after they'd entered.

 "Ms. Potter," Snape said, somewhat hesitantly.
 "It seems I owe you an apology for my treatment of you these past years.
 There was no excuse and I shall endeavor to better my behaviour, both towards you and in general."